-Vikner (1987: 263) and Haegeman & Guéron (1999:257-258), among others, suggest that particle constructions have a parallel structure to prepositional constructions, i.e. that the particle (Prt°) is the head of a particle phrase (PrtP), and that Prt° may be followed by a complement DP.
-Haegeman & Guéron (1999:257-258) further suggest that particles do not assign case to their complement DPs, and that in English, there are two ways out of this predicament: DP-movement and particle incorporation.
-Vikner (2009: 5-6) implements these two as follows: One option is that the DP moves to the specifier of the PrtP where it can be assigned case by the verb (much like ECM, exceptional case marking), see candidate (c) in Tableau 8 and Tableau 9.
-The other option is that the particle incorporates into the verb, which allows the case assignment properties of the verb to be shared with the particle, so that the DP may now be assigned case by the trace of the particle, see candiate (b) in Tableau 8 and Tableau 9.
-Both of these two options are found in English and Norwegian (with full DPs, at least), whereas Danish only allows DP-movement, (24), and Swedish only allows particle incorporation, (25):
+Vikner (1987: 263) and Haegeman & Guéron (1999:257-258), among others, suggest that particle constructions have a parallel structure to prepositional constructions, i.e. that the particle (Prt°) is the head of a particle phrase (PrtP), and that this head may be followed by a complement DP.
+Haegeman & Guéron (1999:257-258) further suggest that unlike prepositions, particles do not assign case to their complement DPs, and that in English, there are two ways out of this predicament, DP-movement and particle incorporation.
+Vikner (2009: 5-6) implements these two as follows: Either the DP moves to the specifier of the PrtP where it can be assigned case by the verb (much like ECM, exceptional case marking), or the particle incorporates into the verb, which allows the case assignment properties of the verb to be shared with the particle, so that the DP may now be assigned case by the trace of the particle.
+Both of these are found in English and Norwegian (with full DPs, at least), whereas Danish only allows DP-movement, (24), and Swedish only allows particle incorporation, (25):